-- 10+ million people misused prescription medications last year, and nearly 70,000 people died of drug overdoses nationally
+- 10+ million people misused prescription medications last year

-- In 2018, Texas saw over 1600 people die from opioids with nearly 300 of those in Houston alone
+- In 2018, Texas saw over 1600 people die from opioids with nearly 335 of those in Houston alone.
+This keeps growing

-- This impacts everybody – it could be your parents, your child, or you
+- This impacts everybody – it could be your parents, your child, your sibling, or you.

 Partnering with trusted community collaborators, HEROES peer recovery specialists are able to reach out to people living with OUD and offer them a successful recovery program while they are in moments of crisis and highly motivated to make a change.
 We provide immediate access to clinical care from the most qualified emergency physicians and nurse practitioners, direct behavioral counseling, and peer recovery support services, and we link patients to ongoing maintenance medical treatment.
 This process includes same-day diagnosis, prescription, and induction into medicated-assisted treatment using buprenorphine, an opioid agonist used to treat withdrawal.

 Our research indicates that 80% of high-risk individuals enrolled in the HEROES program remain actively engaged in their recovery and comply with treatment for longer than 90 days, while national figures report that in the absence of assertive outreach and comprehensive treatment, nine in 10 individuals with OUD will relapse within this same period.